atlassian-labs/cyclops/docs/automation/README.md

       --cluster string                 The name of the kubeconfig cluster to use --concurrency int                option to override concurrency of all CNRs.
 Set for 0 to skip. -1 or not specified will use values from NodeGroup definition (default -1)
       --context string                 The name of the kubeconfig context to use --cycling-timeout string         option to set timeout for cycling.
-Default to controller defined timeout of "3h" (default "3h")
-      --dry                            option to enable dry mode for applying CNRs -f, --filename strings               identifying the resource.
+Default to controller defined timeout --dry                            option to enable dry mode for applying CNRs -f, --filename strings               identifying the resource.
   -h, --help                           help for kubectl-cycle